betaglot/plantabeta/docs/guide/Why/Communication.md

 ### Planters Communicating with Themselves

-Plantbeta increases the vocabulary of a planter's internal dialog which improves [short term memory](/reference/Neuro/Memory/ShortTermMemory) of planter's experience.
+Plantbeta increases the vocabulary of a Planter's internal dialog which improves [short term memory](/reference/Neuro/Memory/ShortTermMemory) of Planter's experience.

 ### Planter Communicating with Other Planters